|Nutrition Facts (per serving)|

 Here's a cheap, quick, easy, healthy and delicious Japanese dish of cabbage cooked with canned tuna.
 There's less hassle in preparations, and of course less time in cooking.
 It’s a perfect meal that leaves your belly full and your wallet full.

-When you are looking for canned tuna, you might bear this in mind: according to the Monterey Bay Aquarium's Seafood Watch: "Skipjack tuna caught with troll or pole-and-line gear receives a “Best Choice” recommendation because there is little or no bycatch associated with this collection method."
+When you are looking for canned tuna, you might bear this in mind: according to the Monterey Bay Aquarium's Seafood Watch: "Skipjack tuna caught with a troll or pole-and-line gear receives a “Best Choice” recommendation because there is little or no bycatch associated with this collection method."